 This book isn’t actually on the PMBA project list at all – but I remember reading it in 2008 when I needed to hire a new employee.
 So I wanted to re-read it given I found it so useful in the past.
 Many of these techniques have played into my core hiring practices since 🙂

 Dr. Pierre Mornell, a Training Psychiatrist, shares with us his 15 years of experience as a recruitment consultant in the form of 45 methods divided into 5 sections.
-According to him, numerous companies are not sufficiently prepared for recruiting and do not dedicate enough resource to it.
-Further, the top ten American teaching institutions for business affairs do not provide any training on evaluation, selection and recruitment of personnel to key positions: “MBA students are offered exactly the opposite […] How to interview successfully in order to get the most coveted jobs.”
-His 45 strategies are not strict rules, but rather ways of improving the recruitment process, of reducing uncertainty, and getting the time on your side that is necessary to go through the legal process.
+According to him, numerous companies are not sufficiently prepared for recruiting and do not dedicate enough resources to it.
+Further, the top ten American teaching institutions for business affairs do not provide any training on evaluation, selection, and recruitment of personnel to key positions: “MBA students are offered exactly the opposite […] How to interview successfully to get the most coveted jobs.”
+His 45 strategies are not strict rules, but rather ways of improving the recruitment process, reducing uncertainty, and getting the time on your side that is necessary to go through the legal process.
 Here is a summary of each of them, chapter by chapter.
 I have highlighted the ones that I think are most relevant to my small business.

 Chapter 1: Pre-Interview Strategies

 To save time and be efficient you must eliminate 80% of candidates without even meeting them.
 This avoids unnecessary interviews.
 Additionally, the candidate prepares himself to the greatest extent possible for the interview: “Surprising” him with one of these original methods can tell you a lot about him.

 This will tell you a lot about him: see if it is easy to set up an appointment with him.
 If he returns your call quickly or calls you at the required time, does he speak well, and finally what first impression did he leave you with.